damienjburks/common-cloud-controls/docs/governance/content-standards-and-practices/markdown/formatting-guidelines.md

 ## Introduction

 This document outlines the formatting guidelines for Markdown files.
 To maintain consistency and readability across all documentation, we use `prettier`, an opinionated code formatter that enforces a uniform style.
+Adhering to these guidelines will ensure consistency across all written content and enhance readability for everyone across all of the [WG].

 ## Enabled Rules